Tucker’s Story

 I was able to leave Tucker’s family with a clear treatment plan and some goals that they could work on with Tucker.
 The family is still using their referring veterinarian for medication refills, lab work and additional wellness and preventative medicine that are needed.
 Tucker was doing great on his recheck last week and had even built some additional muscle mass with the walking he has been doing.

 I thought I would share Tucker’s story with you to show some of the other services we offer other than home euthanasia.
-If I can help you, please call, we offer no charge initial consultations.

 A Peaceful Goodbye for Bella